sasori943/learngit/readme.txt

 Git tracks changes.

 <<<<<<< HEAD
-Creating a new brance is quick and simple.
+Creating a new brance is quick AND simple.
 =======
 Creating a new brance is quick AND simple.
 >>>>>>> feature1